monsterdevgit/Football-Match-Prediction/README.md

 ### Repository Contents
 **Web Scraping**
-web scraping premier league data.ipynb: This file scrapes historical football match data from (fbref)[https://fbref.com/en/comps/9/Premier-League-Stats], cleans it meticulously, and saves it as a CSV file for further analysis and model development.
+web scraping premier league data.ipynb: This file scrapes historical football match data from [fbref](https://fbref.com/en/comps/9/Premier-League-Stats), cleans it meticulously, and saves it as a CSV file for further analysis and model development.

 **Model Development**
 Matches_prediction_model.ipynb: The main script.
 It imports the pre-processed match data, conducts data wrangling, analysis, and feature extraction.
 Features are engineered to capture essential factors affecting match outcomes.
 The Random Forest classifier is used to build a predictive model, and GridSearchCV fine-tunes its hyperparameters for optimal performance.

-### Model Evaluation**
+### Model Evaluation
 Our final Random Forest classifier boasts a precision score of 60%.
 Which means the model was correct 60% of the time.
 Precision measures the accuracy of positive predictions in football match outcomes, meaning our model correctly predicts winning teams with a 60% accuracy rate.

 ### Results